gaborvecsei/Ridurre-Network-Filter-Pruning-Keras/README.md

-# [WIP] Filter Pruning in Deep Convolutional Networks
+# Ridurre - Filter Pruning in Deep Convolutional Networks

-TODO...
+Pruning is the process when we try to shrink a network by removing the not so significant/redundant filters.

+This package is a mini-framework which you can easily use on your existing models and also you can define your own pruning methods without any struggle.

 <img src="art/pruning_framework.png" alt="pruning framework diagram">